Infection Prevention and Control Education & Resources

 Anticipated outcomes of these planned continuing education sessions are that OHNs will be able to:

 - Describe tailored infection prevention and control education and coaching for workers, some of whom will be other healthcare workers (train-the-trainer).

 - Discuss the preparation of policies and procedures to ensure adherence to infection prevention and control best practices.

 - Assess, evaluate and revise the application of infection prevention and control measures, especially when applied to highly contagious diseases, often in collaboration with other IC teams members.

-This webpage will be stocked with resources to supplement your infection prevention and control programming.
+This web page will be stocked with resources to supplement your infection prevention and control programming.
 A few are listed here and will be refreshed frequently.

-- Sharps Injury Prevention
+- ANA Sharps Injuries Prevention